 Kramer got a critique from one of his teammates, Forrest Gregg, the following training camp after the book was published in August 1968.

-Gregg and his roommate, Gale Gillingham, were visiting Kramer and his roommate, Don Chandler, in their room.
+Gregg and his roommate, Gale Gillingham, were visiting Kramer in his room.
 They began talking about the book, when Gregg offered up an observation as retold by Kramer.

 "That damn book.
 Everywhere I go, people want to know about that book", Gregg said.
 "I'm getting sick and tired of that damn book.
 But I'll tell you one thing Jerry, you were dead-honest."

 Kramer said that was probably the nicest compliment he ever had about the book.
 Coming from someone like Gregg made it extra special.
 Gregg was right there with Kramer during the legendary '67 season.

 The book came at a perfect time.
 Sort of like a perfect storm, according to Kramer:

 It was also fortunate timing that Kramer helped to create.
 Jerry was named All-Pro that season at right guard along with getting named to the Pro Bowl.